 - Check Log Files.

-Let us take a look at these in details.
+Let us take a look at these in detail.

 To run the Windows Update Troubleshooter, go to Settings, then open Update and Security and then select Troubleshoot from the left menu.
 Now locate Windows Update under Get up and running and click on the Troubleshooter button to start it.
 The troubleshooter will scan your system for possible errors and will also try to fix them automatically.
 This might help in resolving any underlying issue for the given Windows Update Error Code.